 This is a transcript from the video series Victorian Britain.
 Watch it now, on The Great Courses Plus.

 Prince Albert the Useful

 The queen at first let him have no political authority at all.
 Gradually, his abilities began to show themselves and he started to be admitted into the interior circles of British political life.
-The first thing he did to get a good reputation was to restore the conduct of the royal household.
-The royal household was run in a chaotic way.
-Over the centuries, an accretion of special offices, duties, privileges, and rights had come in so that the palace was absolutely full of people, many of whom had very little jobs to do and for which they got very big salaries.
-For example, there were three different sets of servants, one to clear out the ashes from the grates, a second set to lay a new fire, and a third lot to actually light the fire.
-Not only was it cumbersome, it was very difficult to get the fire quickly changed when you needed it, that sort of thing.
+His first effort to get a good reputation was to restore the conduct of the royal household, which was run chaotically.
+Over the centuries, an accretion of special offices, duties, privileges, and rights had come in so that the palace was full of people, many of whom had very little to do and for which they received large salaries.
+For example, there were three different sets of servants, one to clear out the ashes from the grates, a second set to lay a new fire, and a third lot to light the fire.
+Not only was it cumbersome, but it was also very difficult to get the fire quickly changed when you needed it.

-Prince Albert took the whole thing in hand, rationalized the administration of the royal household from top to bottom, got rid of dozens of unnecessary servants and sinecure holders, with the result that the household was run better and at far less cost.
+Prince Albert took the whole thing in hand, reorganized the administration of the royal household from top to bottom, got rid of dozens of unnecessary servants and sinecure holders, with the result that the household was run better and at far less cost.
 You can imagine that the government is enthusiastic about anyone who can save it some money.
 It wasn’t long before the ministers began to realize that Prince Albert was a real asset.
-“We can use him.”

-When she was starting to give birth for the first time, less than a year after their marriage, he was admitted to the Privy Council, the group of ministers immediately around the monarch, and was named regent in the event of her death.
-This is a time when death in childbirth was common.
-Women often died in their twenties and thirties giving birth.
-So, the possibility of a regency re-emerged, and Albert was named.
+When Victoria gave birth for the first time, less than a year after their marriage, he was admitted to the Privy Council, the group of ministers immediately around the monarch, and was named regent in the event of her death.
+This was a time when death in childbirth was common; women often died in their twenties and thirties giving birth, so the possibility of a regency re-emerged, and Albert was named.
 That is a measure of his admission into the favored circles.

 Learn more about the teenage girl who ascended the throne